 We’ve already listed seven pages that every website should have, but we also wanted to throw one more into the mix — and that would be a blog!

 Setting up a blog on your existing website is one of the best things you can do.
 It’s free, takes just a few minutes and can be a world of a difference when creating content and trying to rank your site in the search results.
 This is simply the best option for creating new content for your site and not needing to mess around with word documents, text files, and FTP.

 Google loves blogs because they want to see new content being created all the time.
-WordPress blogs are also setup and format right out of the box, which means you don’t need to mess around with any code or design work.
+WordPress blogs are also set up and format right out of the box, which means you don’t need to mess around with any code or design work.

 Through the use of our blog, we’re able to create valuable content for your audiences on all aspects of design and marketing online.
 This also helps the site rank for thousands of search terms within Google as well.

-Still don’t think your site needs a blog?
+Still, don’t think your site needs a blog?
 Think again!

 Bring Your Site to Life with an Amazing Logo Design and Professional Content

 Before going live with your small business or e-commerce based site, be sure that you have each of the listed pages listed on your site.
 Remember what we said at the beginning of the article… it’s not enough to simply add these pages to your site, you want them to provide value and help with your end goal for your audience as well.
-This means portfolio pages needs to have real work and testimonials, about pages should be engaging and your contact us page needs to have a working form and also point out your active social profiles.
+This means portfolio pages need to have real work and testimonials, about pages, should be engaging and your contact us page needs to have a working form and also point out your active social profiles.

 At the same time, you also want to make sure that your site looks professional and is a trustworthy brand.
 One of the best ways to accomplish this is through the use of a high-quality logo that helps build trust and long-term branding with each visit to your site.